-Up to this point, we have shown that the EOFs of u10 within the intraseasonal band are significant for the variability of cyclones and waves in the wSA, especially regarding the extreme wave events.
+Up to this point, we have shown that the EOFs of u10 within the intraseasonal band are significant for the variability of cyclones and waves in the wSA, especially regarding the extreme wave climate.
 The remaining question is: Is this variability pattern a part of a larger organized system?
 Over the wSA, the spatial patterns revealed by the EOFs of u10 are similar to features of the PSA found using EOFs of the geopotential height (Irving and Simmonds, 2016).
 There is little agreement to what EOFs of the geopotential height represent to the sub and extratropical environment between the South Pacific and South Atlantic - some associate it to SAM and PSA (Ding et al., 2012), others relate it to an eastward propagating wave train that may be connected to MJO influence on the western South Pacific (Paegle et al., 2000; Liebmann et al., 2004; Irving and Simmonds, 2016).
-In the present study, correlation analysis at lag-0 between the PCs (monthly averages) and monthly SAM index (Marshall, 2003) yield values smaller than 0.1, indicating SAM is not relevant regionally.
-Hence, we concentrate our analysis on the PSA modes.
-Here, we will not consider the effect of MJO, since its influence is observed only during austral summer (e.g., Liebmann et al., 2004; Rodrigues and Woollings, 2017).
-Following the discussion and results presented by O'Kane et al. (2017), except in the summer, the subtropical jet works as a barrier to waves propagating from the tropics (e.g., Hoskins and Ambrizzi, 1993; Ambrizzi and Hoskins, 1997), reducing the influence of MJO in the SH extratropics.
-Restricting the analysis to a unique season would reduce the sample size and eliminate seasons where the cyclones and ocean surface waves are more severe in the region (e.g., Pianca et al., 2010; Gramcianinov et al., 2020c).
+However, we will not consider here the effect of MJO, since its effects are observed only during austral summer (e.g., Liebmann et al., 2004; Rodrigues and Woollings, 2017).
+Following the discussion and results presented by O'Kane et al. (2017), except on the summer, the subtropical jet works as a barrier to waves propagating from the tropics (e.g., Hoskins and Ambrizzi, 1993; Ambrizzi and Hoskins, 1997), reducing the influence of MJO in the SH extratropics.
+Restricting the analysis to a unique season would reduce the sample size and would eliminate seasons where the cyclones and wave climate are more severe in the region (e.g., Pianca et al., 2010; Gramcianinov et al., 2020c).

 PSA modes evaluated by EOFs in the South Pacific and South Atlantic domains require multiple EOF modes (geopotential height, for instance) to depict the wave train signal in the atmosphere that extends from the central South Pacific to the South Atlantic (O'Kane et al., 2017; Irving and Simmonds, 2016).
 In contrast with the usual approach of using the geopotential height fields, the evaluation of the signal that propagates from the South Pacific into the wSA is made using Hovmöllers diagrams.
-These diagrams do not separate the variability in different modes but provide valuable insights into the associated variability that are difficult to interpret using the EOF approach.
+These diagrams do not separate the variability in different modes, but provide valuable insights into the associated variability that are difficult to interpret using the EOF approach.